-- Students must earn a minimum of 64 semester hours of credit and 128 grade points (the equivalent of an overall "C" grade average). - Students who transfer to CCC and wish to receive an Associate degree must meet the degree requirements, with 15 of their last 24 college credits to be completed at CCC, or have completed an approved technical program at CCC to receive a degree from Coffeyville Community College. - Students must complete a grade/degree check in the Registrar's Office before enrolling in their final semester to ensure all graduation requirements will be met.
+- 5. Students who transfer to Coffeyville Community College and wish to receive a degree must meet the above requirements, with 15 of their last 24 hours of college credit to be successfully completed at CCC, or have successfully completed an approved vocational/technical program at CCC to receive a degree from Coffeyville Community College. - 6.
+Students must complete a grade/degree check in the Registrar's Office at the beginning of their final semester to ensure all graduation requirements will be met. - 7.
+Reverse Transfer: Coffeyville Community College will accept a maximum of 19 credit hours back for completion of an associate's degree.
+It is at the registrar's discretion to evaluate and/or waive the requirement for College Orientation I and II in the reverse transfer process.